 First, U.S. Treasuries are tax-free on the state level.
 If you’re comparing a municipal bond to a Treasury issue, you need to take the yield to maturity of the Treasury at the time of purchase and multiply by (1 – your state tax rate).

-Second, keep in mind that if you sell an individual bond before it matures, or if you buy a bond fund and sell it with a gain, you will be on the hook for a capital gains tax.
-Even though the income is tax-free, the capital gains are not.
+Second, if you sell an individual bond before it matures, or if you buy a bond fund and sell it again, you will be on the hook for a capital gains tax.
+Even though the income itself is tax-free, the capital gains are not.
 Learn more about how mutual funds are taxed.

-The bottom line: always be sure to do this simple math before you buy a municipal bond or muni bond fund.
-Tax-free income sounds like a great idea on paper, but you may be passing up the chance to earn higher after-tax income.
+The bottom line: always do this simple math before you buy a municipal bond or muni bond fund.
+Tax-free income sounds like a great idea on paper, but you may be passing up the chance to earn higher after-tax income with your bond investments.

 The Balance does not provide tax, investment, or financial services and advice.
 The information is being presented without consideration of the investment objectives, risk tolerance or financial circumstances of any specific investor and might not be suitable for all investors.
 Past performance is not indicative of future results.
 Investing involves risk including the possible loss of principal.